 JAMES HOLMES / CELLTECH / SCIENCE PHOTO LIBRARY JAMES HOLMES / CELLTECH / SCIENCE PHOTO LIBRARY

-Nuclear Magnetic Resonance (NMR) chemical spectroscopy: NMR spectrum or fingerprint of a carboxylic acid.
-The applications of NMR in chemical analysis or imaging the body depend on nuclei having the nuclear property of "spin", the ability to generate a small magnetic field.
+NMR chemical spectroscopy: scientists working with a nuclear magnetic resonance (NMR) spectrometer.
+The NMR fingerprint spectrum of the sample under investigation, a carboxylic acid, appears as the series of peaks on the screen.
+NMR depends on certain nuclei having the nuclear property of "spin", the ability to generate a small magnetic field.
 When placed within a strong magnetic field, such nuclei wobble (precess) at a particular frequency, which varies according to environment.
-This is exploited in analytical chemistry, where protons in different groups display differing precession frequencies & show characteristic chemical "shifts" in the NMR spectrum.
+This is exploited in analytical chemistry, where protons in different groups display differing precession frequencies.

 Model release available.
 Property release not required.